-Controlling butterfly flight height
+441 Controlling butterfly flight height

 With the present recording geometry, the flight tracks of all butterflies passing through the pyramidal FOV (Fig. 1A), regardless of their flight height, are projected on a single sensor plane.

 We reconstructed these tracks in 2D by assuming that the butterflies moved in the same plane as our reference 20 m segment, i.e. flew at ground level.
-How this simplification departed from a supprimé: servoing based on the 3D reality needed investigation.
+How this simplification departed from the 3D reality needed investigation.
 We were especially interested in the possibility that some butterflies might have crossed the FOV at a significant height (10-40 m), which would result in vastly overestimated flight speeds in our ground-projected reconstructions.

-During field work, we visually monitored the fields under the UAV, and noted each time we saw a Pieris butterfly passing at a low height (defined as below the observer visual horizon, i.e. less than ~2 m above the ground).
-By comparing our field notes with the timestamps of the reconstructed tracks, N = 45 out of 166 tracks (i.e. 27 %) corresponded to visually-detected butterflies flying at low height (LH group).
-The remaining tracks were qualified as "unknown height" (UH group, N = 121), and may correspond either to high-flying butterflies (visually undetected because of low contrast against the sky), or to low-flying butterflies that remained undetected (because the observer's attention was regularly directed at the UAV rather than at the ground).
+449 During field work, we visually monitored the fields under the UAV, and noted each time we 450 saw a Pieris butterfly passing at a low height (defined as below the observer visual horizon, i.e. 451 less than ~2 m above the ground).
+By comparing our field notes with the timestamps of the 452 reconstructed tracks, N = 45 out of 166 tracks (i.e. 27 %) corresponded to visually-detected 453 butterflies flying at low height (LH group).
+The remaining tracks were qualified as "unknown 454 height" (UH group, N = 121), and may correspond either to high-flying butterflies (visually 455 undetected because of low contrast against the sky), or to low-flying butterflies that remained 456 undetected (because the observer's attention was regularly directed at the UAV rather than at 457 the ground).

-We compared the beeline speeds of the low-height (LH) and unknown-height (UH) groups.
-Both groups had very similar speed distributions (Fig. 6A), as confirmed by statistical tests : LH (2.9 ± 1.0 m.s-1, mean ± SD) and UH tracks (3.1 ± 1.3 m.s-1) did not significantly differ for mean speed in a t-test ( $t{(164)} = 0.84$ , p = 0.40), and were not drawn from different distributions according to a KS test ( $D{(45,121)} = 0.11$ , p = 0.79).
+458We compared the beeline speeds of the low-height (LH) and unknown-height (UH) groups.459Both groups had very similar speed distributions (Fig. 6A), as confirmed by statistical tests : LH460 $(2.9 \pm 1.0 \text{ m.s}^{-1}, \text{ mean } \pm \text{ SD})$ and UH tracks $(3.1 \pm 1.3 \text{ m.s}^{-1})$ did not significantly differ for mean461speed in a t-test ($t{(164)} = 0.84, p = 0.40$), and were not drawn from different distributions according

+462 to a KS test ($D{(45,121)} = 0.11, p = 0.79$).

-Figure 6 - Speed distribution and flight height.
-(A) Ground beeline speed distribution observed for low height (LH) and unknown height (UH) butterfly tracks.
-(B) Kernel probability density estimation for LH and UH tracks, and for simulated tracks with uniform height distribution (see text).
+464Figure 6 - Speed distribution and flight height.
+(A) Ground beeline speed distribution465observed for low height (LH) and unknown height (UH) butterfly tracks.
+(B) Kernel466probability density estimation for LH and UH tracks, and for simulated tracks with467uniform height distribution (see text).

-In order to visualize what speed distribution would be obtained for butterflies flying far from the ground, we simulated $10^5$ straight horizontal tracks, with flight speeds sampled from a normal distribution copied form the LH group ( $2.9 \pm 1.0 \text{ m.s}^{-1}$ ), but crossing the FOV at heights uniformly distributed between 0 and 45 m.
-Simulated tracks crossing the FOV, and with a track duration of at least 5 s (to simulate comparable track selection), had a ground-projected speed distribution that was flatter and shifted towards high (i.e. overestimated) speeds when compared to both LH and UH tracks (see Fig. 6B).
-This further suggests that the UH group in our track sample mainly comprises low-flying butterflies that went visually undetected in the field.
-Still, we cannot exclude that a small number of tracks in the UH group (on the right tail of speed distribution, e.g. with reconstructed speed > 6 m/s) might correspond to high-flying butterflies.
+468In order to visualize what speed distribution would be obtained for butterflies flying far from469the ground, we simulated 10^5 straight horizontal tracks, with flight speeds sampled from a470normal distribution copied form the LH group ($2.9 \pm 1.0 \text{ m.s}^{-1}$), but crossing the FOV at heights471uniformly distributed between 0 and 45 m.
+Simulated tracks crossing the FOV, and with a track

+472 duration of at least 5 s (to simulate comparable track selection), had a ground-projected speed 473 distribution that was flatter and shifted towards high (i.e. overestimated) speeds when 474 compared to both LH and UH tracks (see Fig. 6B).
+This further suggests that the UH group in our 475 track sample mainly comprises low-flying butterflies that went visually undetected in the field.
+476 Still, we cannot exclude that a small number of tracks in the UH group (on the right tail of speed 477 distribution, e.g. with reconstructed speed > 6 m/s) might correspond to high-flying butterflies.
+478 Using the pixel blob area as a proxy to measure flight height was not considered a valid option, 479 as the blob area can vary considerably even for a single individual flying at low height (see next 480 section).

-Exploring blob area as a specific signature
+481 Exploring blob area as a specific signature